 And hey, if you have any cash left after buying all that food, then it’s time to do some shopping!

 One of the nicest parts of the Karlsruhe Christmas Market for me was seeing the abundance of unique stalls selling handmade products, a nice contrast to the very famous Christmas markets which are increasingly these days filled with mass-produced goods.
-I have a full guide on German Christmas market shopping here, but below you’ll find some specific stalls that I really liked in Karlsruhe.
+I have a full guide on German Christmas market shopping that you can peruse for more info, but below you’ll find some specific stalls that I really liked in Karlsruhe.

 PS: I mean, some stalls are worth visiting for their fuzzy alpaca spokespeople alone.
 Truly, this is some masterful marketing.